Deploying NeoLoad Web in AWS

 The Complete Walkthrough

-The purpose of this document is to describe the steps needed to install Neoload Web as a stand-alone private cloud implementation.
-This is for Neotys customers who may need to use an on-premise installation, in addition to the publicly available SaaS version provided by Neotys at https://neoload.saas.neotys.com/
+This document is for Neotys customers who may need to use an on-premise installation, in addition to the publicly available SaaS version provided by Neotys at https://neoload.saas.neotys.com/

 These instructions are specific to implementing Neoload Web as a managed Kubernetes cluster using Amazon AWS cloud, and specifically the Elastic Kubernetes Service (EKS) for the deployment.